syncfusion-content/maui-docs/MAUI/PDF-Viewer/Save-a-Document.md

 ### Flatten form field on save

-The FlattenOnSave API helps you to flatten the specified formfield in a PDF document.
-Refer to the following code example:
+The `FlattenOnSave` API helps you to flatten the specified form field in a PDF document.
+The following code sample explains how to flatten the first form field from the form field collection.

 {% tabs %}
 {% highlight c# %}